firehydrant/terraform-provider-firehydrant-v2/scripts/Readme.md

 ## Scripts

 ### `normalize`
-Normalizes an OpenAPI specification to ensure compatibility with Terraform provider generation through deep structure analysis.
+Performs lightweight normalization of an OpenAPI specification to ensure compatibility with Terraform provider generation.

 **Usage:**
 ```bash